enricoDec/Estimating-indoor-occupancy-using-BLE/README.md

 - Manufacturer Name String: Apple Inc.
 - Model Number String: iPhone13,4

 This two-pronged approach, starting with advertising data analysis and progressing to device connection and service interrogation, ensures more reliable and accurate classification.
-It also accommodates devices that do not directly advertise their names in the advertising data but include this information in the Device Info Service.
-[BLE Documentation](https://www.bluetooth.com/specifications/assigned-numbers/)
+It also accommodates devices that do not directly advertise their names in the advertising data but include this information in the Device Info Service. [\[3\]](https://www.bluetooth.com/specifications/assigned-numbers/)

 ### Multiple BLE Scanners

 The project has also tackled scalability and precision challenges by introducing support for multiple BLE scanners.
 In Herbrich's original approach, room occupancy detection was limited to a single BLE scanner operating in a room at a given time, potentially resulting in data duplication and room-specific constraints.

 In the new approach, multiple scanners can be deployed within the same or different rooms.
 These scanners are efficiently managed by the central system to ensure accurate data aggregation from various rooms.
 This is achieved by assigning each scan with a unique scan ID and room ID.
 The scan ID distinguishes between scans, while the room ID identifies the specific room in which the scanner is located.
 Notably, the Bluetooth address of the device is included in the scan results to prevent the same device from being counted twice.
-However, it's important to highlight that this address is not stored in the database to protect user privacy, a more private approach is addressed in the Future Work section.
+However, it's important to highlight that the only the hash of the address is stored.

 # Implementation

 The project was structured into two main components: the central system and the BLE scanner.
 The central system is responsible for orchestrating the BLE scanners, collecting and analyzing data, and storing the results in a database.
 The BLE scanner is responsible for scanning for BLE devices and publishing the results to the central system.
-As seen in the overview diagram, the central system needs to run NodeRed which is used to orchestrate the BLE scanners, collect the data and send it to the Database and InfluxDB which is ultimately used to persist the data.
-The BLE scanner is implemented on an ESP32 and communicates with the central system via MQTT.
+As seen in the overview diagram, the central system needs to run NodeRed which is used to orchestrate the BLE scanners, collect and analyze the data and send it to the Database which is ultimately used to persist the data.
+The BLE scanner is implemented on an ESP32 running micropython and communicates with the central system via MQTT.

 ![System Overview](./res/BLE_Overview.png)